Performance Improvement Plan

 - Performance reviews

-For example, quantitative deficiencies like sales goals or production quotas lend themselves well to a performance improvement plan because all it takes to track a goal is to measure whether or not the number is improving.
+For example, quantitative deficiencies like sales goals or production quotas lend themselves well to a performance improvement plan because all it takes to track a goal is to measure whether the number is improving.
 Qualitative matters like poor leadership or disrespectful behavior are much more challenging to fit into a structured plan and to track over time.

-Using a PIP to address poor performance is often a better solution than terminating an underperforming but valued employee.
+Using a PIP to address poor performance is often a better solution than terminating an underperforming, but valued employee.
 Instead of removing the employee and losing their future potential (along with the investment in recruiting and training them), these plans target any below-par performance or unacceptable behavior and provide a path for change.

-Beneficial PIP Situations
+Beneficial PIP situations

 Below are some instances where a PIP fits best:

-- An employee meets expectations in most performance areas.
+- An employee meets expectations in most performance areas

-- A historically good performer is experiencing recent issues.
+- A historically good performer is experiencing recent issues

-- An employee is experiencing personal challenges, but their window for leeway is ending.
+- An employee is experiencing personal challenges, but their window for leeway is ending

 - A hardworking new hire requires more time to learn the necessary skills during the probationary period.

-PIP Situations to Avoid
+PIP situations to avoid

-- A good employee is placed under a new manager with higher performance standards.
+- A good employee is placed under a new manager with higher performance standards

-- A long-time employee has a history of mediocre performance but has never received feedback and has no strong motivation to correct actions or behavior.
+- A long-time employee has a history of mediocre performance but has never received feedback and has no strong motivation to correct actions or behavior

-- An employee finds their competencies are misaligned with new work requirements.
+- An employee finds their competencies are misaligned with new work requirements

 - A worker becomes involved in a serious incident like theft, violence, or gross insubordination.